sclorg/s2i-python-container/README.md

 Contributing
 ---------------
-In this repository [distgen](https://github.com/devexp-db/distgen/) > 0.14 is used for generating Dockerfiles.
-If you'd like update a Dockerfile, please make changes in specs/multispec.yml and/or templates under src/ (or other distgen file) and run `make generate-all`.
+In this repository [distgen](https://github.com/devexp-db/distgen/) > 1.0 is used for generating directories for Python versions.
+Also make sure distgen imports the jinja2 package >= 2.10.
+If you'd like to update some of the files, please make changes in specs/multispec.yml and/or templates under src/ and run `make generate-all`.

 For more information about contributing, see
 [the Contribution Guidelines](https://github.com/sclorg/welcome/blob/master/contribution.md).